jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 [Nano editor](https://www.nano-editor.org/) can also be used to edit the Nginx configuration file.
 {{< /note >}}

-### Vim Editor Basics
+###### Vim Editor Basics

 The Vim editor has two modes of operation.

 1. Command Mode

-Press the **Escape** key to enter command mode.
+Press the **Escape** key to enter Command mode.
 Command mode allows several actions such as saving the file and exiting, deleting a character or a line of text, and exiting without saving changes to the file.

   * dd  - Delete a line of text
   * x   - Delete a single character